 Views: 0 Author: Site Editor Publish Time: 2026-01-20 Origin: Site

-When it comes to installing or maintaining air conditioning (AC) systems, copper pipes are the preferred choice for connecting refrigerants and ensuring optimal performance.
-The selection of the right type of copper pipe plays a significant role in the efficiency, reliability, and longevity of an HVAC system.
-In this guide, we will discuss the various types of copper pipes commonly used for air conditioning applications, their specific uses, and why copper is the material of choice for AC systems.
+When installing or maintaining air conditioning (AC) systems, copper pipes are the ideal choice for refrigerant lines and stable performance.
+The right copper pipe directly determines the efficiency, reliability and service life of HVAC systems.
+This guide introduces common copper pipes for AC use and why copper is the best material.

 Copper pipes come in different grades, each suited for specific applications.
 The two most common grades of copper pipes used in air conditioning are Type K, Type L, and Type M. Understanding the differences between these types is essential to selecting the right one for your needs.